SantiagoMorais/calculadora-de-gastos/README.md

 - To create a website that permit the user analyse clearly his personal financies
 - To add "income" or "expense" data to the tables and to visualize the final income
 - Be able to delete these data, if necessary.
-- To filter data by date throught timeline.
+- To filter data by date through timeline.
 - Sections with extra informations:
   - Last six month data: A chart with the last six month income, expense or total income.
   - Monthly expense chart